audiBookning/vue-folder-tree-component/README.md

 - Another reason for not using Pinia stores in a library is that it cannot import a store by its id at runtime.
 So there will need to be a unconfortable coupling between the app and the 3 party library.

+- Or just use pinia internatlly as a local dependency without care dor anything else...

-- One could add it with dynamic imports, but that would bring other concerns.
+- One could add it with dynamic imports, that could give some intresting options (...), but that would also bring other concerns.
 See for example [get store by id](https://github.com/vuejs/pinia/discussions/753#discussioncomment-1553093)

 ## Todo